rofl0r/uniPCemu/README.md

 ### How do I get set up? ###

 * Summary of set up
-- This repository goes into \psp-projects\x86EMU
+- This repository goes into a folder named x86EMU.
+Place the tools support repository(https://bitbucket.org/superfury/tools.git) parralel to this repository folder.
-- Install Minimalist PSPSDK devkit(PSP) or Visual C++(Windows)
+- Install Minimalist PSPSDK devkit(PSP) or Visual C++, MinGW(Windows) or GNU C++ toolchsin(Linux).
-- Install SDL packages for the devkit, in C:\SDL for Windows, installers for MinPSPW.
+- Install SDL packages for the devkit, in C:\SDL for Windows, installers for MinPSPW and /mingw(SDL or SDL2).
-- Install tools (scripts) required for compilation (Tools repository) to \psp-projects\tools.

 * Configuration
-- Make sure there is a compile directory two directories above the source directory (\psp-projects_build).
+- Make sure there is a compile directory parallel to the project directory(projects_build\x86emu) with a duplicate directory tree of the project repository(automatically createn by remake.bat on Windows).
 * Dependencies
 - See set up.
 * Database configuration